In accordance with Summit Prep’s mission to “empower students to succeed in life,” here are three strategies to increase your success and joy in life.

 And yet no life can be successful without the attainment of what we desire, so those desires cannot be infinite, and they will bring greater contentment if aligned with what brings meaning to your life.
 To reign in limitless desire and find greater joy in life, gratitude is key.
 In all things, I hope you find happiness and success.

-In this short clip, David Blobaum, co-owner of Summit Prep, gives an illustration of how hard workers inevitably rise to the top and succeed.
+Additional content: This short clip gives a visual demonstration of how hard workers inevitably rise to the top and succeed.